tinhcs289/next15-w-mui6-mf/packages/states-context/README.md

 [< back](../../README.md)

-# Super tiny state management tool
+# Super Tiny State Management Tool

-This is a state management tool 100% by React Context API with no dependencies.
+This is a state management tool built 100% using React Context API with no dependencies.

 ## The concept
 This is simply a React Context that contains a pub/sub store assigned to a ref variable.
 #### Why ref?
-Because `ref` is not react `state`, it could not make the Provider and its children re-render when the data has changes.
+Because `ref` is not a React `state`, it does not cause the Provider and its children to re-render when the data changes.
 #### Why pub/sub store?
 Because with the pub/sub pattern can make the components can access, update and detect the changes by connecting to the a store.
 Components can trigger a re-render when a change occurs.
 <br />